TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

     else:
         return [-1]

-# This function (make10) first sums the array and then takes the Highest multiple of 10 (Hx) which is less than
+# This function (make10) first sums the array and then takes the Highest multiple of 10 (Hx) which is less
-# the sum of the array.
+#  thanthe sum of the array.
 It then loops the array x no of times by setting target as 10 and its multiples
 # till the highest multiple (Hx). if a match is found at the lowest level, the numbers returned in the array
 # from find10 are then removed and this new array is returned.
 The find10 numbers can also be added in the
 # resultant array by adding return [nums,a]